Ponte dei Trepponti: History

 In the 16th century, Comacchio was ruled by the Papal States.
 Cardinal Giovan Battista Pallotta commissioned the Trepponti bridge as part of the city's renovation, and Capuchin Giovanni Pietro da Lugano constructed it.
-Comachio had been raided by assailants in the past decades and was left in disrepair.
+Comacchio had been raided by assailants in the past decades and was left in disrepair.
 Ravennese architect Luca Danese was tasked with drafting the city's renovation plans and designed the Trepponti bridge as part of its new defensive works.
 The Trepponti bridge would be one of the city's main gates as well as the entryway into its internal canal network.
 It was completed in 1638.

 Upon initial construction, the Trepponti bridge did not yet have its distinctive guard towers: they were added in 1695 to reinforce the defensive parapets, under the rule of Cardinal Giuseppe Renato Imperiali.
 During his rule, the side walls of the staircase were also raised for defensive purposes.
 A fish market was created at the city gate at some later point in time.
 In 1823, the parapets were removed and replaced by decorative columns under the guidance of Ferraran engineer Giovanni Tosi.